IamPrachu7/file-organizer/README.md

-# file-organizer-gui
+# file-organizer
-A GUI-based File Organizer using Python and Tkinter
+A File Organiser using Python